 For those who manage a workplace health and safety system in a business, it can be a HUGE headache.
-Typically WHS (also known as EHS software) systems are a combination of paper templates, excel spreadsheets, and isolated tech solutions – all stitched together into a faulty system that is almost impossible to report on.
+Typically WHS (also known as EHS software) systems are a combination of paper templates, excel spreadsheets, and isolated tech solutions – all stitched together into a clunky system that is almost impossible to report on.

 From the employee or user perspective, they are just too confusing and annoying to use, so short cuts are found and taken.

-Here are 4 key reasons considered by Donesafe clients when justifying an upgrade to cloud based technology.
+Here are 4 key reasons considered by Donesafe clients when justifying an upgrade to cloud-based technology.

-In large corporate accounts with hundreds of sites there can be costs associated with printing and managing documentation.
-In one customer example, printing costs were reduced by nearly $250k per annum by switching to a cloud based platform.
+In large corporate accounts with hundreds of sites, there can be costs associated with printing and managing documentation.
+In one customer example, printing costs were reduced by nearly $250k per annum by switching to a cloud-based platform.

-Without automation and notifications Legal / HR may not be aware of incidents until much later (after key data has been lost, forgotten or personnel have moved on) thereby exposing the business to settlements.
+Without automation and notifications, Legal / HR may not be aware of incidents until much later (after key data has been lost, forgotten or personnel has moved on) thereby exposing the business to settlements.
 This is primarily because they are unable to provide evidence or sufficient investigation details.
 Donesafe has one client that cited this as the key business benefit as a typical claim for them was approx $100k.

 This can be hard to accurately quantify, however often issues arise from hazards or problems that have not been dealt with immediately.
 Administration and chasing of staff can consume valuable resources.
-We frequently hear clients taking days to create monthly reports or searching for data across the organisation for management reporting, demonstration compliance for tenders etc.
+We frequently hear clients taking days to create monthly reports or searching for data across the organization for management reporting, demonstration compliance for tenders etc.

 Some insurers impose timeframes around notification of incidents (also called events) for claim approval.
-In some cases if incidents are not reported in a timely fashion claims may be denied or reduced.
+In some cases, if incidents are not reported in a timely fashion claims may be denied or reduced.

-Businesses with a low injury rate may have a significant premium increases as a result of marginal increases in incident and injury rates.
+Businesses with a low injury rate may have a significant premium increase as a result of marginal increases in incident and injury rates.
 We see premiums in some extreme cases go from $1million to $2million in the space of 24 months as a result of only 15 LTI compared to 10 in the past.

 Automation has become increasingly popular amongst companies for its benefits in productivity.
 A huge amount of time can be saved by automating repetitive work.
 For example, imagine ‘Employee A’ fills out an incident report.
-In a non-automated system, the employees safety manager would need to file this report, notify the manager of ‘Employee A’, perhaps fill out an additional hazard report off the back of the incident, and then enrol ‘Employee A’ into a training to prevent incidents in the future.
+In a non-automated system, the employee’s safety manager would need to file this report, notify the manager of ‘Employee A’, perhaps fill out an additional hazard report off the back of the incident, and then enroll ‘Employee A’ into a training to prevent incidents in the future.

-While increased productivity is a huge bonus, the argument for implementing an system that automates safety actually circles back to improving workplace safety itself.
+While increased productivity is a huge bonus, the argument for implementing a system that automates safety actually circles back to improving workplace safety itself.
 Some areas of improvement include response speed to incidents or hazards, prevention of dangerous processes and situations, and improved safety planning.